Spirent/openperf/tests/aat/api/v1/docs/PacketGeneratorsApi.md

 Start generating packets

 Used to start a non-running generator.
 Creates a new generator result upon success.
+Sequence numbers for signature traffic start at 0.

 ### Example
 ```python